Save link: https://wp.me/p9FnpH-eA

 So where do you turn?
 What do you do?
 How do you get people to notice you in a sea of abysmally overwhelming digital overload?
 In an ever-crowding space, the truth is that it’s becoming increasingly difficult to get noticed.
 It’s become a monumental undertaking to drive traffic to any website simply because there is just so much noise.

 You should know that for Google to include your content on Search Engine Results Pages (SERPs), it has to trust your content.
-I guess you’ve heard the word “Authority” being thrown around.
+I guess you’ve heard the word “Authority” being thrown around the internet streets.
 If you don’t have authority, then you don’t have Google’s trust because trust breeds authority over time.
 If Google doesn’t inherently trust you, which it won’t do in a matter of months, then where do you turn?
 Simply put.
 It doesn’t happen overnight, so don’t expect it to.

 However, there are ways that you can drive traffic to your website and actually churn a profit as long as you understand some of the fundamentals behind just how traffic works.
 We’re talking about things like SEO, social media marketing, email marketing and so on and so forth.